 Today, business processes related to the fulfillment of customer demand are typically highly automated through the application of information technology such as enterprise resource planning (ERP) software.
 ERP software automates the process of order capture, inventory management, shipping, billing, and accounting.
 More than just automating these processes, an ERP system can integrate them so that transactions are entered once, and there is a single, consistent, current store of salient information available to all who need it.
 Some ERP systems can also provide insight into future customer demand through demand forecasting applications, as well as potential customer leads through integrated customer relationship management (CRM) software.

 The capabilities provided by these software applications historically have not come cheaply.
 Traditionally, ERP software has required the installation of IT servers and networks to host the software on a company’s premises.
 These servers and networks also required an onsite staff of IT personnel to maintain them.
-This traditional IT-ERP model provided larger business organizations with an inherent advantage over small and medium-size businesses (SMB’s).
+This traditional IT-ERP model provided larger business organizations with an inherent advantage over small and medium-sized businesses (SMB’s).

 However, the cloud has changed all that.
 Now, cloud ERP software suites are available without the need to install computer hardware or communications networks or hire the staff needed to maintain them.
 Cloud computing can provide sophisticated ERP systems to smaller businesses with minimal upfront investments, providing access on a “pay-as-you-go” basis.
 When SMB’s have the same process execution capabilities as larger companies, it puts them on an even footing and can allow them to maximize their inherent advantage: speed.